cybergavin/terraform-aws-s3-compliance/README.md

 # OpenTofu Module: `s3-compliance`

-This OpenTofu module simplifies the creation and management of AWS S3 storage by enforcing data classification standards and organizational security policies.
-This module aims to help teams deploy and configure S3 storage with consistent, compliant settings, ensuring secure and scalable storage infrastructure.
+This OpenTofu module simplifies the creation and management of AWS S3 buckets by enforcing data classification standards and organizational security policies.
+This *opinionated* module aims to help teams deploy and configure S3 storage with consistent, **compliant** settings, ensuring secure and scalable storage infrastructure.
+The compliance settings are embedded in the module (`s3-compliance.tf`).
+You may view these settings by checking the module's output `compliance_standards`.
+The default data classifications in the module's compliance settings are `public`, `internal` and `compliance`.
+You may customize these settings (e.g., rename the data classifications or add more data classifications) by forking this repo and then modifying the embedded `s3-compliance.tf`.

 ## Key Features

-This module provides a comprehensive solution for managing AWS S3 buckets with a focus on compliance, security, and lifecycle management.
+This module provides a solution for managing AWS S3 buckets with a focus on compliance, security, and lifecycle management.
 Below are the salient features of this module:

 - **Dynamic S3 Bucket Configuration**: Automatically configures S3 buckets based on user-defined settings and compliance requirements.